T. Ras Makonnen: Life in Africa

 In 1957, Makonnen emigrated to Ghana.
 As he had been very critical of Nkrumah in 1948, because of Nkrumah's pro-communist associates in London, this move either indicated a change of perception, or hopes induced by Padmore's presence there.
-Makonnen joined Nkrumah and Padmore there and helped to found the Organization of African Unity.
+Makonnen joined Nkrumah and Padmore there and helped to found the Organisation of African Unity.
 Initially in Ghana, he worked with Padmore as an Adviser on African Affairs, subsequently moving to the newly established African Affairs Center as Director.
 It was in this capacity that he came into contact with Jomo, Lumumba, Kaunda, Roberto, Banda and other leaders of African opinion.

 Makonnen was arrested following a coup in Ghana in 1966 and spent time in prison before his release was secured by Kenyatta, who had been an IASB colleague in Britain.
 Makonnen then worked for the Kenyan Ministry of Tourism and became a citizen of Kenya in 1969.
-In Kenya, Makonnen offered counsel and comfort to the South African community exiled there and forged friendships with men like Raboroko, a founding member of PAC and members of the ANC Kenneth King, a professor at the University of Nairobi, interviewed Makonnen over nine months and organized the content of the interviews into a book that described Makonnen's political life, Pan-Africanism from Within (1973).
+In Kenya, Makonnen offered counsel and comfort to the South African community exiled there and forged friendships with men including Peter Nkutsoeu Raboroko, a founding member of Pan-African Congress (PAC) and members of the African National Congress (ANC).

+Kenneth King, a professor at the University of Nairobi, interviewed Makonnen over nine months and organized the content of the interviews into a book that described Makonnen's political life, Pan-Africanism from Within (1973).

 Final years and legacy

 In his final years, Makonnen became increasingly perturbed with the general results of independence, especially African unity, which remained elusive.
 Too often he felt that excessive materialism, pomp and circumstance had become overriding preoccupations of independent Africa.

-Makonnen died in Nairobi in 1983.
+Makonnen died in Nairobi in 1983, aged 74.